keflavich/despotic/doc/sphinx/functions.rst

 of 100 equally-spaced times between 0 and ``tFinal``, and the first of which gives the temperatures at those times.
-The number of output times, the spacing between them, and their exact values may all be controlled by optional arguments -- see :ref:`fulldoc` for details.
+The number of output times, the spacing between them, and their exact values may all be controlled by optional arguments -- see :ref:`sssec-full-cloud` for details.
 At the end of this evolution, the cloud temperature ``mycloud.Tg`` will be changed to its value at the end of 20 kyr of evolution, and the dust temperature ``mycloud.Tg`` will be set to its thermal